4 Best Electric Toothbrushes to Combat Receding Gums

 Are electric toothbrushes better at fighting receding gums than manual ones?

-Electric toothbrushes excel not only at removing plaque and preventing inflammation but also at gently stimulating blood flow in the gums.
+Electric toothbrushes do a better job not only at removing plaque but also at gently stimulating blood flow in the gums.
 This helps make the gums firmer, healthier, and more resistant to damage.

 Can Electric Toothbrushes Alone Cure Gum Recession?